By: Sarah Anderson

 Pick your favorite coffee beans and grind them to a coarse ground texture.
 For this recipe, you will need about a cup and a half of coffee grounds.
 Use either a French press or a glass Mason jar for steeping the coffee grounds.
 Pour the coffee grounds into the jar and then add in fresh water that is room temperature or colder.
 Place the French press or Mason jar lid on top and let sit on the counter or in the refrigerator for 12 hours or overnight.
 Do not press the French press lid down, if using, before the twelve hours is up.

 Once the coffee has brewed, press the French press lid down and pour remaining cold brew liquid into a clean glass jar for storage.
 You can also strain through a sieve and coffee filter into another container.
 Now your collagen iced coffee is ready to be made.
-Add four to six ounces of cold brew coffee into a glass, along with your favorite Collagen Creamer and additional water or non-dairy milk as needed to dilute to your taste preferences.
+Add your favorite Collagen Creamer 1/4 cup of hot water and mix for 30 seconds.
+Top with four to six ounces of cold brew coffee.
+Then pour additional water or non-dairy milk as needed to dilute to your taste preferences.
 Serve it over ice or as-is, and enjoy!